- Prospective Students

 Public Sector Concentration: 307, 309, 323-1,2, 336, 341, 349, 350, 355, 359, 370

 International Studies Concentration: 308, 322, 325, 326, 361, 362

 7. Can I take Economics courses offered in Summer Session or the evening program?

 Courses taken in Northwestern's Summer Session automatically count toward the requirements of the Economics Major and Minor.
-However, courses offered by the School of Continuing Studies' evening program are not generally acceptable toward the Department's requirements.
+However, courses offered by the School of Professional Studies' evening program are not generally acceptable toward the Department's requirements.
 Exceptions to this policy will only be considered in rare cases of hardship, and with the express consent of the Director of Undergraduate Studies.

 8. How do I arrange an independent study?
 When is it appropriate to do so?